Exposure to Emerging Markets with Lower Risk? Think about Europe

 If there was a way to balance a business exposure to emerging markets with the equity market volatility of a more developed region, that could create an interesting compromise between risk and revenue exposure.

-The WisdomTree Europe Hedged Equity Index requires that each qualifying constituent have more than 50% of its revenue from outside Europe.
-In fact, this was WisdomTree’s first Index to have exposure to a particular market (Europe) while also ensuring that constituents are exporters and globally oriented.
-It is an example of how index construction has changed the game, lending a new level of transparency to where companies are doing business.
+The WisdomTree Europe Hedged Equity Index requires that each qualifying constituent has more than 50% of its revenue from outside of Europe.
+In fact, this was WisdomTree’s first Index to have exposure to a particular market (Europe) but also ensure that the constituents are exporters and very globally oriented.
+This is an example of how index construction has changed the game, lending a new level of transparency to where companies are doing business.

-When we studied the data, we noticed that more than 25% of the WisdomTree Europe Hedged Equity Index’s revenue was from emerging markets.
+When we studied the data, we noticed that more than one-quarter of the WisdomTree Europe Hedged Equity Index’s revenue was from emerging markets.

-Figure 1: How WisdomTree’s Export-Tilt Led to Substantial Revenue Exposure to Emerging Markets
+How WisdomTree’s Export Tilt Led to Substantial Revenue Exposure to Emerging Markets

-- While the S&P 500 Index has revenues from all over the world, 14.1% of its weighted-average revenues were from emerging markets, according to our data.
-The WisdomTree Europe Hedged Equity Index had almost twice as much revenue from emerging markets during the same period.
-It’s notable how “balanced” the WisdomTree Europe Hedged Equity Index’s weighted-average revenues were regionally, compared with the others—the S&P 500 Index had the bulk of its revenues coming from the U.S., while both the MSCI EMU Index and the MSCI Europe Index had a large component of their weighted-average revenues from Europe.
+- One of the first things we hear is that the S&P 500 Index has revenues from all over the world.
+According to our data, 13.8% of its revenue was from emerging markets.
+The WisdomTree Europe Hedged Equity Index had approximately twice as much revenue exposure to emerging markets.
+It’s notable how “balanced” the WisdomTree Europe Hedged Equity Index’s weighted average revenues were regionally compared with the others—the S&P 500 Index had the bulk of its revenue from inside the U.S. while the MSCI EMU Index and the MSCI Europe Index had a large component of revenue from inside of Europe.

-- According to our data, approximately half the emerging-market revenues from the WisdomTree Index shown here came from Brazil, China and India.
-Also noteworthy: the WisdomTree Index had greater weighted-average revenue from Mexico than the S&P 500 Index.
+- According to our data, about half of the emerging market revenues for the WisdomTree Index shown here were from Brazil and China.
+It is also significant that the WisdomTree Index had greater weighted average revenue from Mexico than did the S&P 500 Index.